Continuum Landau surface states in a non-Hermitian Weyl semimetal

-We now apply a uniform magnetic field via a vector potential $\mathbf{A} = Bx \mathbf{y}$ (with $B > 0$), which enters the phases of the $y$-hoppings in Eqs.~\eqref{NH_WSM1}--\eqref{NH_WSM2}.
-In a Hermitian WSM, a magnetic field creates ``Weyl orbits'' formed by hybridizing Fermi arc states on the $\pm z$ surfaces with bulk Landau states \cite{potter2014quantum, zhang2016quantumoscillation}.
-The NH behavior is completely different, because $[H_R, H_I] \ne 0$ when $B \ne 0$.
+We now apply a uniform magnetic field via a vector potential $\mathbf{A} = Bx \mathbf{y}$ (with $B > 0$), which enters the phases of the one-way $y$-hoppings.
+In a Hermitian WSM, a magnetic field creates Weyl orbits by hybridizing Fermi arc states with bulk Landau states \cite{potter2014quantum, zhang2016quantumoscillation}.
+The NH behavior is completely different, since $[H_R, H_I] \ne 0$ when $B \ne 0$.
 Under $y$-PBC, the NH lattice exhibits localized surface states on the $-z$ boundary, but no surface states on the other boundaries [Fig.~\ref{fig:schematic}(b)].
-Figure~\ref{fig:clms}(c) plots the complex energies and $z$-PR for $B = 0.2$.
-We find that most of the localized states remain in the $|E| < 1$ region, forming a dense spectrum.
-Each state is localized around a point on the surface, as shown in Fig.~\ref{fig:clms}(d).
+Figure~\ref{fig:clms}(c) plots the complex energies and $z$-PR for $B = 0.21$.
+The localized states' energies still mostly lie in $|E| < 1$, but their wavefunctions are now localized around a point on the surface, not extended over the surface.
+They can be identified as CLMs, which were first studied in a 2D NH model with dispersion relation $E = \pm k_x - ik_y$ \cite{wang2023continuum}---exactly matching the $B = 0$ surfaces states of the NHWSM.

-These surface states can be identified as CLMs.
-In Ref.~\onlinecite{wang2023continuum}, CLMs were derived starting from a continuous 2D NH model with dispersion relation of the form $E = \pm k_x + ik_y$, resulting in a continuum of spatially localized eigenstates violating the normal dichotomy between bound and free states.
-In the NH WSM, for $B = 0$ the Fermi arc states on the $\pm z$ surfaces have dispersion relations $E \approx \pm k_x - ik_y$ for $|k_{x,y}|\ll 1$ (see Supplemental Materials \cite{Supplementary}), thus meeting the preconditions for the CLM theory.
-The eigenfunctions, up to a gauge transformation, have the form \cite{wang2023continuum}

-for a normalization constant $C$, central position $\mathbf{r}_0$, and wavevector $\mathbf{q}$.
-For $B > 0$, they are non-normalizable on the $+z$ surface, while on the $-z$ surface they form a continuous family of Gaussian wavepackets.
-As an additional quantitative test, we track the standard deviation of $|\psi|^2$ for a representative lattice eigenstate as $B$ varies (starting from $E \approx 0$ at $B=0.06$).
-As shown in Fig.~\ref{fig:clms}(e), this scales as $L \propto B^{-1/2}$, in agreement with Eq.~\eqref{psiCLM}.

-The asymmetry between the $\pm z$ surfaces is tied to an NH anomaly and its associated NH chiral magnetic effect \cite{fukushima2008chiral, kawabata2021topological}.
-Under a magnetic field $B$, the top (bottom) surfaces loses (gains) modes according to